-Collage seems to cross all barriers and is immediately accessible to young and old alike.
+Collage seems to cross all barriers, being immediately accessible to young and old alike.
 There is an overflowing abundance of images that can be recycled into opulent, personal works of art.

 All it involves is sitting down with a pile of old magazines and choosing images, textures and colors without thinking or judging.
 Anything that excites or intrigues you is then glued down in fresh and spontaneous ways.